Syed-Abid/Shopping-Trend-Analysis/README.md

 -  **Female uses more promo codes than Male**, which means female customers should be targeted more when it comes to Promo Codes.
 -  The most preferred shipping method is **Free Shipping** which means brands must offer Free Shipping to grab more customers.
 -  The most preferred payment method by customers is **PayPal**.
 So, stores must have PayPal as one of their payment methods to increase their sale.
--  The most preferred season for shopping is "Spring".
+-  The most preferred season for shopping is **Spring**.
 So, most normal sales can be conducted in this season.

 ## 🛠️ Setup and Usage